 Russian Pushkin- Solzhenitsyn

 Russian Short Story from Pushkin to Solzhenitsyn

-THCC Wednesdays 1000-1200 fortnightly from 2nd Oct (5 sessions)
+THCC Wednesdays 1000-1200 fortnightly from 22nd Jan

-This course will look at the development of the Russian short story from Alexander Pushkin (1799-1837) to Alexander Solzhenitsyn (1918-2008).
+This course will continue from Term 1 by looking at the development of the Russian short story from Alexander Pushkin (1799-1837) to Alexander Solzhenitsyn (1918-2008).
 At each session we will be focusing on a short story or stories by a particular author set against the social, cultural and political background of the time.
 Participants in the course will be expected to have read the relevant story or stories before the session.
 All stories will be discussed in English translation; no knowledge of the Russian language will be required.
 The number of participants will be restricted to 40.
 It is expected that the following stories will be discussed in Term 2 (please note that the translations recommended here are not necessarily the only ones available):